 In this report, the experts provided new insight into the technologies being deployed at that time such as UMTS, Wi-Fi, Bluetooth, etc. and those in development such as 4th generation (4G) systems.
 On the basis of this report, the Agency issued an opinion in June 2005.

-The Agency then issued a new opinion in 2009 in answer to the formal request from the Ministries of Health and the Environment, dated August 2007, asking for an update on the ANSES opinion on the biological and health effects of mobile telecommunications technology and its extension to the entire area of radiofrequencies.
+The Agency then issued a new opinion in 2009 in answer to the formal request from the Ministries of Health and the Environment in August 2007, asking for an update on the ANSES opinion on the biological and health effects of mobile telecommunications technology and its extension to the entire area of radiofrequencies.
 It was considered very important to identify the specific concerns of civil society, and thus to contribute to public debate on this subject.

 This collective expert appraisal had the following unique features:

-- All radiofrequencies were taken into account, in addition to those related to mobile telecommunications;
+- all radiofrequencies were taken into account, in addition to those related to mobile telecommunications;

-- The assessment also dealt with the question of electromagnetic hypersensitivity;
+- the assessment also dealt with the question of electromagnetic hypersensitivity;

-- The working group was comprised of experts from various disciplines, and specifically included experts in the human and social sciences;
+- the working group was comprised of experts from various disciplines, and specifically included experts in the human and social sciences;

-- One of the members of the group was an observer from civil society.
+- one of the members of the group was an observer from civil society.